Krrish-P12/EDA/README.md

 # EDA
-Repo for Exploratory Data Analysis Lab programs
+Repo for Exploratory Data Analysis Lab programs using NumPy and Pandas